LeonLow97-Sandbox/java-springboot/002-grade-submission/starter/grade-submission/README.md

 # MVC Design

 - Spring Boot applications follow the MVC design.
 - View: what the user sees (server sends back html to the user).
+Visual elements that make up a webpage.
 - Model: data needed by the view
 - Controller: glues the Model and View together.